KarlsruheMIS/red2pack/red2pack/README.md

 ```

 ## License (TODO)
 The project is released under MIT.
-However, some files used for kernelization are released under the BSD 3-clause license.
+However, some files from KaMIS are released under the BSD 3-clause license.
 See the respective files for their license.
 If you publish results using our algorithms, please acknowledge our work by quoting one or more of the following papers:

-For our reduction pack `red2pack` or one of our solvers `red2pack_branch_and_reduce` or `red2pack_heuristic` for the maximum 2-packing set problem,
+For our reduction pack `red2pack` or one of our solvers, `red2pack_branch_and_reduce` or `red2pack_heuristic`, for the maximum 2-packing set problem,
 please cite:
 ```text
 @article{DBLP:journals/corr/abs-2308-15515,